kyungjae-lee/engineers-notebook/portfolio/stm32-mcu-custom-bootloader.md

 ## Introduction

-* Developing a custom bootloader for the STM32F407xx MCU family that allows the host to communicate with the bootloader over the USART interface and perform MCU‐specific operations through an interactive application
+* Developed a custom bootloader for the STM32F407xx MCU family that allows the host to communicate with the bootloader over the USART interface and perform MCU‐specific operations through an interactive application
 * Used ARM Keil MDK for software development, testing, and debugging